RussellJerome/Galaxy-In-Turmoil-Mod-Loader/README.md

   4. Boot into a match and press the ESC key to pull up the ingame mod loader (and press it again to close it).

     *The Mod Loader overwrites the GIT Pause menu, to undo this simply press the Uninstall Mod Loader button.
+    *You can press the mod name to see the creator and description :P